brettz9/webappfind/README.md

     1. If the filetypes.json file contains a top-level "defaultHandlers" property object, this object will be checked against the type name and if a subobject for this type is found:
         1. that object will be checked to see whether the "register" mode is present, and if yes, the user would be forwarded to it (to allow a site the ability to register itself as a handler) and these steps would stop.
 Otherwise, continue.
         1. that object will be checked to see whether the requested open mode is also present (e.g., "view", "binaryview", or "edit").
             1. If the open mode key is present, its value will be used as the site to open.
 (Currently, %type , %method and %pathID are variables that will be substituted.
 User preferences may determine that the path ID is not the actual path but a mere GUID.)
-Although this may be changed in the future, file:// URLs currently do not work with WebAppFind message posting (due to current privacy leaks in Firefox with add-on-to-file-protocol-webpage communication).
+Although this may be changed in the future, file:// URLs currently do not work with WebAppFind message posting (due to current privacy leaks in Firefox with add-on-to-file-protocol-webpage communication) (I don't believe custom DOM events worked with file:, and there is apparently no other method of communicating with an add-on (without injecting a global) that we could use like allowing sites to open a chrome:// URL (restartless might be able to get such URLs via chrome.manifest or dynamically but not allowed cross-domain)).
     1. If the filetypes.json file contains a top level "hierarchy" property object and if a suitable mode was not found, the hierarchy object may be checked for the type name to see what types might be acceptable alternatives (in decreasing order of preference) to determine the type to check in future steps below.
     1. If no other information is present in the filetypes.json file, if the file is not present, or if a specific default site was not found, depending on user settings, depending on user setting, the browser may attempt to open the file.
 Otherwise, if a non-default setting is changed, the user may delegate the opening of the file back to the desktop.